 Diversity Access Scheme

-Applications for the next cohort of Diversity Access Scheme awards will open in February 2021.
+Applications for the Diversity Access Scheme 2024 will open on Wednesday 28 February.

 - work experience

 As part of the scheme, we offer you the chance to be matched with a professional mentor and to get work experience during your studies.

 We’ll help find a placement in a practice area that interests you.

 We'll also build formal soft skill support sessions into the DAS next year.Read our report on applications for the 2022 round of Diversity Access Scheme awards.

 If you have any questions, check the FAQs below or email firstname.lastname@example.org